hkparker/TLB/README.md

 })
 ```

 If you only ever want to send one type of struct, create a `StreamWriter` to avoid calling `reflect` every time you send a struct.
+This is like a Client in p2p mode that can only send one type of struct.

 ```go
 writer := NewStreamWriter(client, type_store, example_event_inst)